IamDevTrivedi/Resturant-Management-System/documentation/NON_FUNCTIONAL_REQUIREMENTS.md

 ## 6. Maintainability Requirements

 - The codebase should follow modular design patterns (e.g., MVC or layered architecture).
-- The system must provide well-documented APIs using OpenAPI/Swagger.
-- Logging and monitoring should be integrated (e.g., using ELK stack or Prometheus + Grafana).
 - Developers should follow naming conventions and code style guidelines.
-- Continuous Integration/Continuous Deployment (CI/CD) pipelines must be established.

 ---